-Council aims to resolve complaints at the first level, the frontline.
-Wherever possible staff will be adequately equipped to respond to complaints, including being given appropriate authority, training and supervision
+Council aims to resolve complaints promptly, by the responsible section of Council.
+Wherever possible staff will be adequately equipped to respond to complaints, including being given appropriate authority, training and supervision.
+The first level of complaint handling will provide for the following: